99oblivius/99oblivius/README.md

 # 👋 I'm oblivius _aka_ Livi

-Tech enthusiast with a passion for growing my killset and knowledgebase to further enjoy my time making.
+Tech enthusiast with a passion for growing my skillset and knowledgebase to further enjoy my time making.

 From UX to Sysadmin I will always want to explore, learn, and create.